 - Love at First Sight: Johnnie helps Jane get something out of her eye, and well, they get hitched soon after.

-- Infant Immortality: Its a literal race against the clock trying to get the special serum to treat little Johnnies pneumonia, and the flyer goes through a winter storm, a crash, and an almost fatal land to get the serum to the hospital.
+- Improbable Infant Survival: Its a literal race against the clock trying to get the special serum to treat little Johnnies pneumonia, and the flyer goes through a winter storm, a crash, and an almost fatal land to get the serum to the hospital.

 - Magical Negro: Lily to Jane.
 She gives her some wise advice that seems helpful at first, but Jane realizes she doesnt have Lilys patience to pull it off.